tayruxin/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 4.1 Company detail panel (UI component)
-The `CompanyDetailPanel` allows user to view the company details of the selected company in the company list.
+The `CompanyDetailPanel` allows the user to view the company details of the selected company in the company list.
 Recruiter's information, company's information and remarks will be shown in the company detail panel.

 #### 4.1.1 Implementation